RiswanBasha/django-blog/README.md

 DJANGO COURSE STUDY BLOG - STK LEARNING HOME

-  It is created using Django and deployed at pythonanywhere.com
+  It is created using Django , CSS , HTML , Tinymce, Beautifulsoup , Pillow and deployed at pythonanywhere.com

   Main Features: